 A blog that seems to be written by a real person, but is in fact a vector employed by an advertising agency, PR firm or corporate marketing department.
 Invariably waxes over-enthusiastically about a product, service or company, particularly something brand new and/or trying to increase its market penetration.
 Almost always a tool for astroturfing.
 The term — which has been seen in mainstream publications like The New York Times as of December 2006 — is believed to be a blend of "fake" and "blog", but also evokes the verb "to flog" in the sense of "to make a sales pitch".
 It may also refer to the term 'flack' as a name for a person with a journalism degree who specializes in PR.
 As of December 12, 2006, the U.S. Federal Trade Commission has begun a serious investigation of so-called "word of mouth" advertising campaigns, which will include flogs among its targets.
 Compare to Commerce Pimp.
 Not to be confused with the 'flog' that means Freenet blog.
-For the act of flagellation, see A Taste of the Lash.
+For the act of flagellation, commonly known as "flogging", see A Taste of the Lash.
 Also not to be confused with "The Flog" by Felicia Day (a blend of "Felicia" and "vlog").

 - In October 2006, several blogs that appeared to be written by independent supporters of megastore chain Wal-Mart turned out to be the products of Wal-Mart's public relations firm, Edelman.